 Some stores also have a cup with things like carrot, cucumber and dip.
 Note the dip at Family Mart stores (see picture below) contains mayonnaise and cod roe.

 This one is a ‘maybe’.
-According to the 7-11 and Family Mart allergen charts it is ok, but as always the oil and seasoning used may be an issue.
+According to the allergy information on the 7-11 website theirs look ok, but as always the oil and seasoning used may be an issue.

 Food to make a meal!